Milstein-type Schemes for Hyperbolic SPDEs: Applications to Hyperbolic Equations

 To show convergence, we need to assume sufficient regularity of $\phi$ and $\psi$ and the covariance operator.
 We make this precise in the next theorem.
-Before, we recall useful estimates of composition and multiplication operators in the one-dimensional case that have been used in the previous subsections. \begin{lemma} Denote by $M_f$ the multiplication operator associated with $f\in L^2$. \begin{enumerate}[label=(\roman*)] \item Let $s\in[0,1]$ and $f\in C^1(\R)$ be such that $f(0)=0$ and $\abs{f'(x)}\leq C$ for all $x\in\R$ and some $C>0$.
+Before, we recall useful estimates of composition and multiplication operators in the one-dimensional case that have been used in the previous subsections. \begin{lemma} Denote by $M_f$ the multiplication operator associated with $f\colon\R\to\R$. \begin{enumerate}[label=(\roman*)] \item Let $s\in[0,1]$ and $f$ be Lipschitz continuous with $f(0)=0$.
 Then $\norm{f\circ u}_{H^s} \lesssim \norm{u}_{H^s}$ for all $u\in H^s$.

-\item Let $s>\frac{1}{2}$ and $r\in \{0,s\}$.
+\item Let $s>\frac{1}{2}$, $r\in \{0,s\}$, and $f\in H^r$.
 Then $\norm{M_f}_{\calL(H^s,H^r)} \lesssim \norm{f}_{H^r}$. \end{enumerate} \end{lemma}